nckslvrmn/pysecrets/README.md

 ## Dependencies

-Pysecrets requires python3.9, the [cryptography](https://pypi.org/project/cryptography/) module, and [boto3](https://pypi.org/project/boto3/) (included in the lambda runtime already), to support the mode of encryption used by the service.
+Pysecrets requires python3.9, the [cryptography](https://pypi.org/project/cryptography/) module to support the mode of encryption used by the service, and [boto3](https://pypi.org/project/boto3/) (included in the python lambda runtime by AWS).

 Pysecrets uses AWS serverless services including: Lambda, DynamoDB, Api Gateway, and S3.
 These are used for the application runtime and UI, as well as storage of encrypted secrets.